manimoritz/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-Solutions for each day of the Advent of Code challenge
+This repository displays all of my solutions for the [Advent of Code challenge](https://adventofcode.com/).